bahrus/be-value-added/README.md

 # be-value-added

 The output element provides an example of a built-in element that "outputs" its value.
-It's a bit of a strange feature, given that it displays the exact value passed in, but the "value-add" proposition the output element provides may be bit esoteric (a11y related).
+It's a bit of a strange feature, given that it displays the exact value passed in, but the "value-add" proposition the output element provides may be a bit esoteric (a11y related).

 Anyway, the model / precedent that the output element provides seems quite useful, when applied to elements that may do a bit more than simply display the value.
 In particular, elements that format the value, based on Intl.* settings.